Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/SitesApi.md

 <a name="listSiteMemberships"></a>
 # **listSiteMemberships**
-> SiteMemberPaging listSiteMemberships(siteId, skipCount, maxItems, fields)
+> SiteMemberPaging listSiteMemberships(siteId, skipCount, maxItems, fields, where)

 List site memberships